odhran-kainos/blog/post/20 - Warts of the Scala Programming Language.md

 it definitely has its share of flaws.
 While some are deep trade-offs in the design of the language, others are trivial, silly issues which cause frustration far beyond their level of sophistication: "warts".
-This post will explore what, in my opinion, are the warts of the Scala programming language, to hopefully raise awareness of their existence as problems and build a desire to fix them in the broader community.
+This post will explore some of what, in my opinion, are the warts of the Scala programming language, to hopefully raise awareness of their existence as problems and build a desire to fix them in the broader community.

 -------------------------------------------------------------------------------